yochannah/carpentries.org/pages/python-django-developer.md

 * Experience with The Carpentries
 * Experience with PostgreSQL, Redis
 * Experience with CI/CD workflows
-* Experience with UX and front-end libraries
+* Experience with UX and front-end libraries (especially Bootstrap)

 Our team values openness, honesty, fairness, and transparency as the keys to fostering trust.
 We believe that the individuals who make up our community are